The Museum and it’s history

 The museum was founded in 1967 by mechanic Aage Louring.
 He was at the time at the forefront of the development and got a hold of a number of unique cars from a time where the car manufacture was still a craft.
 At the museum, you can experience several rare cars and follow the development from craft to mass production in the car industry.

 Among the exhibited cars is a Vivinus from 1900, which was one of the first cars in Jutland, along with an Adler ladder truck from 1911 with a water hydraulic operated turntable ladder, which was among the exhibited cars at the 1911 World Expo in Berlin.
-Furthermore, the exhibit offers a Hotchkiss, which for a number of years won the famous Monte Carlo races, along with a Maybach, often referred to as the German Rolls-Royce.
+Furthermore, the exhibit offers a Hotchkiss, which for a number of years won the famous Monte Carlo races.
 Other rare car makes exhibited is Jordan, Hupmobile, Graham Paige and Kissel.
 Cars such as Volkswagen, Saab and Volvo represent the more recent decades, a time where the car became common property, whereas Porsche, Maserati and Citroen SM represent the dream cars from that time.

 Also, among the motorcycles different interesting classics are exhibited, including the Danish built Nimbus from 1927, known for it’s stovepipes and the Triumph Tiger 110 that represent a motorcycle which for many during the 1950’s was a dream motorcycle.